arinmandre07/arinmandre07/README.md

 I believe in learning by building, breaking, documenting, and improving.
 Every project here represents an effort to move from theory into applied engineering practice while maintaining strong documentation and professional standards.

-This profile will continuously evolve as I gain experience, and ship more meaningful projects.
+This profile will continuously evolve as I gain experience and ship more meaningful projects.

 ---